Technologies Used | Python, Flask, SQLAlchemy, HTML, CSS, JavaScript |

 Screenshots | [1] [2] [3] [4] [5] |

 During my PhD, I was apart of the first cohort of students to take what would later become CMPT 406 at the University of Saskatchewan.
 This course has students form teams similar to what one would encounter at indie game studies and creating a game over the term.
-I was the tech load for our seven-person team, where we created a walking-simulator game with an emphasis on evoking an unsettling emotional response — essentially, a not-quite-horror game.
+I was the tech lead for our seven-person team, where we created a walking-simulator game with an emphasis on evoking an unsettling emotional response — essentially, a not-quite-horror game.

 Technologies Used | C#, ASP.NET AJAX, HTML, CSS, JavaScript (jQuery), Kendo UI Datavis Widgets, Telerik ASP.NET AJAX Controls |